tanushreesarkar79/Project-Management-Form/README.md

    - Automatically fetch and display the associated project data.

 3. **Update a Project**:
-   - Modify the fetched project details and click "Change" to save updates.
+   - Modify the fetched project details and click "Update" to save updates.

 ---